Sitharaman to announce last tranche of ₹20 trillion economic package today

 Sitharaman to announce last tranche of ₹20 trillion economic package today1 min read .
-Updated: 17 May 2020, 08:52 AM IST
+17 May 2020

 Sitharaman will announce the last tranche of ₹20 lakh crore stimulus package at 11 am today